 Take a deeper look at the Code in Jira and Deployment feature videos and join us for a live AMA with our DevOps product managers here.

 From talking to customers, we’ve found that 74 percent of teams measure success through deployment frequency.
-Rolling out to Jira Software Premium customers over the next few weeks, Deployment Frequency surfaces deployment trends to help teams understand how often they’re shipping value and how this is trending over time.
+Deployment Frequency surfaces deployment trends to help teams understand how often they’re shipping value and how this is trending over time.
 Easily identify outliers in your deployment process, access how well your team is managing batch sizes, and find opportunities to reduce risk.

-Also in Jira Software Premium, we are adding Cycle Time to the Deployments in Jira view, surfacing current cycle time and historical trends to help teams understand how long it takes them to ship value, and how this is changing over time.
+Cycle Time surfaces current cycle time and historical trends to help teams understand how long it takes them to ship value, and how this is changing over time.
 Jira is the only tool that can track down to the granular view of each segment of the development workflow, since each piece of work across all Atlassian and third-party tools is tied to a Jira issue.
 Using the Cycle Time calculation, you can see which segments are taking longer than expected, identify bottlenecks, and determine where problems most commonly occur.
-Cycle Time is rolling out to Premium customers over the next few weeks.

 Stay focused on your code as Jira connects your dev, IT operations, and business teams with automation flowing through our first-party and third-party tools (over 1.4K integrations through our DevOps Marketplace).
 Through our unified data model, Atlassian handles the complexity of understanding data across a multi-tool world, giving you elevated control and visibility into a once-fragmented toolchain.
 And if there’s a tool you’re interested in but don’t see listed in our Atlassian Marketplace, you use Atlassian Connect to access our open REST APIs.
 We’re here to future-proof your DevOps practice, because reaching true transformation isn’t a big-bang change – it’s a lot of little journeys.